OpenCollarTeam/opencollarteam.github.io/docs/Apps.md

 Increases or decreases the sound volume of the bell.

 # Bookmarks
-Bookmarks allows anyone with collar access to enter locations around the grid and teleport you to those locations.
+Bookmarks allows anyone with Trusted or Owner access to enter locations around the grid and teleport you to those locations.
 Bookmarks makes it unnecessary to add landmarks to the collar for teleportation.
+Not available to Public or Group access.

+To call the bookmarks menu:
+> [prefix] bookmarks

+To send the wearer to a bookmark:  From the Main menu go to Apps > Bookmarks and press the named bookmark button, or:

+> [prefix] tp [bookmarkname]

 ### Save
-Opens a dialog window where you can enter a name for the wearer's current location.
+Opens a dialog window where you can enter a name for the wearer's current location, to create a bookmark for that location.
+Use a short name that's easy to remember and looks good on a button.
 Pressing "submit" adds the name to the bookmarks menu.
-If you want to add a location remotely, that is, different coordinates from the wearer's current location:
+If you want to add a location remotely, that is, using different coordinates from the wearer's current location:
 * Press Save.
 * Enter the desired slurl.
 Press submit.
 * You will get a second dialog window where you enter the name for the bookmark.